7 On Your Side Hotline: Get your questions about renting, home buying, home owning answered

 BUILDING A BETTER BAY AREA: ABC7 covers the Bay Area housing crisis

 Both will take place from 4 p.m. to 8 p.m. on Aug.
 6 and Aug.
-7. You can call 415-954-7621 to ask your question or submit them anytime via the form below.
+7. You can call to ask your question (Check back later for the number) or submit them anytime via the form below.
 You can also send them on Twitter, Instagram, or Facebook by tagging your post #AskFinney.

 WEDNESDAY, AUG.
 7: HOME HOTLINE